-- e) The Local Council Tax Support Scheme with less Government funding and increases in caseload at the Council's own risk - f) Issues arising from the final Housing Benefit Subsidy Claim. - g) The localisation of Business Rates including the impact of businesses declining in the borough boundaries. - h) New and impending legislation. - i) Unplanned volume increases in major demand led budgets, particularly in adult and children's services, learning disabilities, physical and sensory impairment, and housing benefits. - j) The need to retain a general contingency to provide for some measure of unforeseen circumstances which may arise.
-This part of the reserves is not provided for directly but indirectly on the assumption that the financial risks identified will not all crystallise. - k) The need to retain reserves for general day-to-day cash flow needs.
-This is minimal given the level of cash the Council holds at any given time. - 3.5.6.
+- e) The Local Council Tax Support Scheme with less Government funding and increases in caseload at the Council's own risk - f) Issues arising from the final Housing Benefit Subsidy Claim. - The localisation of Business Rates including the impact of g) businesses declining in the borough boundaries. - h) New and impending legislation. - i) Unplanned volume increases in major demand led budgets, particularly in adult and children's services, learning disabilities, physical and sensory impairment, and housing benefits. - j) The need to retain a general contingency to provide for some measure of unforeseen circumstances which may arise.
+This part of the reserves is not provided for directly but indirectly on the assumption that the financial risks identified will not all crystallise. - The need to retain reserves for general day-to-day cash flow k) needs.
+This is minimal given the level of cash the Council holds at any given time. - I) The potential impact nationally, regionally and locally of new climate change initiatives and commitment to our green agenda. - m) The longer-term impact of the pandemic on the finances and operational arrangements of the Council. - n) There remains some ongoing uncertainty over the impact of Brexit. - 3.5.6.
 Further exceptional risks identified may have a potential and serious call on reserves.
 The Council is advised to be cautious about these risks and commit to restoring any drawn down reserves in line with the Medium Term Financial Strategy. - 3.5.7.
-In these circumstances, I will require the Council, Cabinet, Chief Executive, Executive Directors and Directors: - a) To remain within their service budget for 2020/21 and within agreed medium term financial strategy parameters for future years (2021/22 to 2024/25) with a strict adherence to recovering overspends within future years' financial plan targets; - b) Repayment to reserves in line with the Medium Term Financial Strategy should these risks materialise; - c) Direct any windfall revenue savings/underspends to reserves should the General Fund Revenue Reserves Strategy require it.
+In these circumstances, I will require the Council, Cabinet, Chief Executive, Executive Directors and Directors: - To remain within their service budget for 2021/22 and within a) agreed medium term financial strategy parameters for future years (2022/23 to 2025/26) with a strict adherence to recovering overspends within future years' financial plan targets; - b) Repayment to reserves in line with the Medium Term Financial Strategy should these risks materialise; - Direct any windfall revenue savings/underspends to reserves c) should the General Fund Revenue Reserves Strategy require it.